bluetwin/slate/source/includes/_lawyers.md

 avvo_rating         | Sort by Avvo rating                                       | `not required`
-client_rating       | Sort by average value of client ratings                   | `not required` number_of_reviews   | Sort by number of client reviews                          | `not required` boosts              | Boost lawyers in the results by certain fields            | "avvo_pro"
+client_rating       | Sort by average value of client ratings                   | `not required` number_of_reviews   | Sort by number of client reviews                          | `not required`